 PBX stands for Private Branch Exchange, which is a private telephone network used within a company or organization.
-The users of the PBX can communicate internally (within their company) and externally (with the outside world), using different communication channels like Voice over IP, ISDN or analog.
+The users of the PBX phone system can communicate internally (within their company) and externally (with the outside world), using different communication channels like Voice over IP, ISDN or analog.
 A PBX also allows you to have more phones than physical phone lines (PTSN) and allows free calls between users.
-Additionally, it provides features like transfers, voicemail, call recording, interactive voice menus (IVRs) and call queues.
+Additionally, it provides features like transfer calls, voicemail, call recording, interactive voice menus (IVRs) and call queues.

 Traditional PBXs would have their own proprietary phones, such that there would be a way to re-use these phones with a different system.
 This means that we either have system-lock-in (we are bound to the same system because changing system means also changing phones, which makes it prohibitively expensive to break away) or vendor-lock-in (we are bound to the same vendor because the phones are only usable with systems from the same vendor, sometimes only within a particular range of systems).

-Time and Technology however have changed the consumer telephony landscape, with the flag-bearer being the Open-Standards-based IP PBX.
+Time and technology, however, have changed the consumer telephony landscape, with the flag-bearer being the Open-Standards-based IP PBX.
 The point of the “IP” in this new era is that the phone calls are delivered using the Internet Protocol as the underlying transport technology.

-PBX phone systems are available as Hosted or Virtual solutions and as on-premise solutions to be run on your own hardware.
+PBX phone systems are available as hosted or virtual solutions and as on-premise solutions to be run on your own hardware.

 This image gives us an idea of what an IP-PBX system allows in terms of connectivity and reachability.

 With a traditional PBX, you are typically constrained to a certain maximum number of outside telephone lines (trunks) and to a certain maximum number of internal telephone devices or extensions.
 Users of the PBX phone system (phones or extensions) share the outside lines for making external phone calls.